 The Usual Suspects (1995)

-This thriller constructs an identity literally out of thin air or rather stationery and mugs.
+This thriller constructs an identity literally out of thin air or rather stationary and mugs.
 We follow along with a series of events as they are told to two police officers by timid, captured criminal disabled Verbal Kint (Kevin Spacey).
 The story he tells involves an evil crime lord named Keyser Soze and a whole host of details.
 There is, however, a catch.
 Keyser Soze doesn’t exist and at the end of the film, we find out the entire story has been constructed from things in the office and the real crime lord is none other than Verbal himself.
-This film never really shows us who Roger is and with all the misdirection, our protagonist is moulded in front of our very eyes.
+This film never really shows us who Roger is and with all the misdirection, our protagonist is molded in front of our very eyes.